agoryuno/binrange/README.md

 node's descendants.
 Conversely, it should return True to continue down from the current node.

-Note that binary split are **not** made precisely in the middle of each range - the `build_tree` function favors "pretty" splits over precise ones.
+Note that binary splits are **not** made precisely in the middle of each range - the `build_tree` function favors "pretty" splits over precise ones.
 To this end it calculates the split point as: